 If you are planning you upgrade your current operating system supports upgrade from Windows 7 (including Windows 7 SP1), Windows 8, or Windows 8.1.
-A few thing to keep in mind if you are using a non-English version of operating system it won’t upgrade your Windows settings or apps.
+A few things to keep in mind if you are using a non-English version of the operating system it won’t upgrade your Windows settings or apps.
 For now you can upgrade from English, Chinese Simplified, or Brazilian Portuguese language.

 If you are planning to upgrade it’s a good idea to update your operating system to make all the patches are up to date.
 It’s also a good idea to upgrade all the driver software.
 Disable your security software because they sometimes create trouble while upgrading your operating system.
-Don’t forgot to back up your files and software to an external drive or to the cloud to be on a safe side.
+Don’t forget to back up your files and software to an external drive or to the cloud to be on the safe side.

 Do note one thing – Windows Update will be set to automatically install important updates as they become available.
 You won’t be able to turn off automatic updates in Technical Preview, but you will be able to choose between a fast or slow update cadence.
 To change when preview builds are installed, open PC settings, click Upgrade and recovery, click Preview builds, and then click Change the time my PC installs preview builds.

 Now I’ll suggest few post-install tips.
-Always when you install a new operating system the biggest challenge is to find the compatible drivers and software.
+Always when you install a new operating system the biggest challenge is to find compatible drivers and software.
 Luckily Microsoft has made it easier by adding the Compatibility Assistant and most software that works on Windows 8 should work on Windows 10 as well.
-So before you install the stable drivers for display, chip set, sound, network etc. go to their website and check for beta drivers, because since the release of this technical preview, I’m sure they must have already started working on drivers, to make it compatible with Windows 10.
-Also try to install just the drivers – i.e. most drivers get installs with additional software or toolkits.
-Avoid them until you get a stable build that support Windows 10.
+So before you install the stable drivers for display, chipset, sound, network, etc. go to their website and check for beta drivers, because since the release of this technical preview, I’m sure they must have already started working on drivers, to make it compatible with Windows 10.
+Also, try to install just the drivers – i.e. most drivers get installs with additional software or toolkits.
+Avoid them until you get a stable build that supports Windows 10.
 Now when it comes to software try to install them normally first, if it fails or misbehaves (which is unlikely if it worked fine on Windows 8.1) then uninstall it and try to install them under compatibility mode and see if it works.

 I hope you find these tips helpful.
-I know some of these applies to all scenarios but I’m just re-stating them, so you won’t miss out on any steps and make the experience as smooth as possible.
+I know some of these apply to all scenarios but I’m just re-stating them, so you won’t miss out on any steps and make the experience as smooth as possible.
 Most of the tips are from my personal experience there is not hard written documents to support this post.

 Windows 10 offers many new features.
 There are many improvements in Windows 10 for Business and Enterprise.
-Have look at the complete screenshot gallery – and if you need help in installing it, check out this installation guide.
-Go here if you need to uninstall Windows 10 Technical Preview.

 Enjoy Windows 10 – and do share your experiences here!